We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 Everyone involved with Gabalfa Primary School is committed to working and learning together to achieve excellence for all.
 We work alongside parents and the community to provide a safe, supportive environment where learners can develop the necessary skills to become independent and self-sufficient adults who will succeed and contribute responsibly in a global community.
 We have developed a self-evaluating, forward thinking, positive, friendly and mutually supportive learning environment in which all members feel valued and are an integral part of the decision making process.

 Our academic results speak for themselves, but we aim for much more.
 We teach our children to be independent thinkers so that we will create problem solvers and decision makers.
-More importantly, we teach them to make good choices, not only in terms of achievement but also to ensure their health, safety, well being and be contribution to society, now and in the future.
-Wherever they go throughout school, children see the reminders "THINK" and "YOU CHOOSE".
+More importantly, we teach them to make good choices, not only in terms of achievement but also to ensure their health, safety, well being and be contributing to society, now and in the future.
+Wherever they go throughout school, children see the reminders "think" and "you choose".
 We create an environment that is welcoming and caring, fair and just and which prepares children for the demands of adulthood and employment.
 We respect each child's individuality and we tailor our teaching to meet their specific learning needs.
-To ensure that every child is a learner, children learn in one-to-one, small group, large group, whole class and whole school situations according to their needs in different areas of their learning and all as a result of information provided from the full range of GL assessments.
+To ensure that every child is a learner, children learn in one-to-one, small group, large group, whole class and whole school situations according to their needs in different areas of their learning and all as a result of information provided from the full range of GL Assessment.

 Children at The Gleddings come to school with a wide range of abilities.
 The school is non selective (most pupils are enrolled before birth) and all pupils achieve highly in relation to their attainment on entry.
 This is reflected in the test successes of our 11-year olds, year on year, in the 11+ examinations for the local grammar schools and the award of the Sunday Times Parent Power Prep School of the Year 2017.
-GL assessments, from Reception until Year 6, provide the information we need, to ensure the best programme of learning to meet the specific and changing learning needs of every child.
+GL Assessment provide the information we need, from Reception until Year 6, to ensure the best programme of learning to meet the specific and changing learning needs of every child.
 We focus on the teaching and learning of basic knowledge and skill and we are committed to the teaching of good grammar, spelling and the understanding and application of mathematics.
 We do recognise the importance of technology and we embed IT skills in to all of our curriculum.
 In addition to French, from the age of six and Latin in Year 6, the award of Confucius Classroom status has meant that pupils, parents, other schools and businesses learn Mandarin at The Gleddings.

 We believe that an education that is filled with fun and laughter and which engages hearts, as well as minds, will create life-long learners.
 When they leave us, our 11 year olds are 'can do' young people.
 They have both the confidence and skills to become whatever they choose to be, whilst at the same time, possessing 'otherness' - the essential understanding of their responsibility for other people.